 Trust is an important foundation for any kind of relationship.
 Even in friendships jealousy can take over, whether from the start or after some time.
 But how can you tell?
 Tell-tale signs can include being asked who you were talking to on campus, or being questioned about who you’re texting.

-A clear sign for me was when a friend shouted at me because I went to a party with two other girls instead of asking her to go with me.
+A clear sign for me was when a friend shouted at me because I went to a party (back when things were normal) with two other girls instead of asking her to go with me.
 A trusting friend should be happy for you to have different friends in your life, rather than all the focus being on them.

 3. Value time apart

 Friends can quickly become a second family that we’ve chosen ourselves.
 We tend to feel comfortable with them, share secrets or have them around as often as possible.
-But sometimes it can be healthy to spend some time apart, to invest time in others, to pursue a hobby or to be alone.
+But sometimes it can be healthy to spend some time apart, to invest time in others, to pursue a hobby or to be alone (which can be difficult if you're in the same flat together during a lockdown).
 Good friends are understanding in such situations and won’t complain if you don’t text back immediately or have no time when they want to hang out.